-Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for January.
-The chlorine dose at Ware Disinfection Facility (WDF) is adjusted in order to achieve MWRA's target of ≥0.75 mg/L at Ludlow Monitoring Station.
-The chlorine dose at WDF varied between 1.4 and 1.5 mg/L for January.
+Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for March.
+The chlorine dose at Ware Disinfection Facility (WDF) is adjusted in order to achieve MWRA's target of \geq 0.75 mg/L at Ludlow Monitoring Station.
+The chlorine dose at WDF was 1.4 mg/L for March.

 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity which minimizes the leaching of lead and copper from service lines and home plumbing systems into the water.
 MWRA's target for distribution system pH is 9.3; the target for alkalinity is 40 mg/L. Per DEP requirements, samples from the CWTP Fin B tap have a minimum compliance level of 9.1 for pH and 37 mg/L for alkalinity.
 Samples from 27 distribution system taps have a minimum compliance level of 9.0 for pH and 37 mg/L for alkalinity.
 Results must not be below this level for more than 9 days in a six-month period.
 MWRA tests finished water pH and alkalinity daily at the CWTP Fin B sampling tap.
+When CWTP undergoes winter maintenance, samples are collected at the CWTP Fin A sampling tap.
 Distribution system samples are collected in March, June, September, and December.
+Distribution system samples were collected on March 14 and 15, 2012.
+Distribution system sample pH ranged from 9.2 to 9.6 and alkalinity ranged from 41 to 43 mg/L.

-In January and over the past six-months, no sample results were below the target levels.
+In March and over the past six-months, no sample results were below the target levels.

-Bacteria & Chlorine Residual Results for Communities in MWRA Testing Program January 2012
+Bacteria & Chlorine Residual Results for Communities in MWRA Testing Program March 2012